 Culture Brewing Company

 Kick back at the sunny patio of Manhattan Beach’s first taproom.
-Sample the Manhattan Beach Hazy IPA or Seven Berry Sour, among other brews.
-327 Manhattan Beach Boulevard.
-(310) 504-0082.
+Sample the Manhattan Beach Hazy IPA, the Baltic Porter, or any of the other beers on tap.

 Slay Italian Kitchen

 World-famous surf town Huntington Beach is also a world-class destination for dog lovers.
-Orange County’s most populous beach city is home to the Surf City Surf Dog competition, Corgi Beach Day, and the Old World Village Wiener Dog Races, as well as a plethora of pet-friendly restaurants, parks, and attractions.
-Both dogs and dog owners can have their day in Surf City USA.
+Orange County’s most populous beach city is home to Corgi Beach Day (October 28) and the Old World Village Wiener Dog Races (October 15), as well as a plethora of pet-friendly restaurants, parks, and attractions.
+Both dogs and owners can have their day in Surf City USA.

 Park Bench Café

-The umbrella-shaded tables at this family-owned eatery in Huntington Central Park are a pet-family favorite.
-Dogs can sprawl out on the grass and devour Canine Cuisine favorites such as the Hot Diggity Dog and the Rover Easy Scrambled Eggs.
-17732 Goldenwest Street.
-(714) 842-0775.
+The umbrella-shaded tables at this family-owned eatery in Central Park are a pet-family favorite.
+Dogs can sprawl out on the grass and devour favorites such as the Hot Diggity Dog and the Rover Easy scrambled eggs.

 Huntington Central Park